We use cookies to ensure you get the best experience on our website.

 Managing vendor vulnerabilities is perhaps the most challenging part of vulnerability management.
 When you’re dealing with a third-party vendor whose systems and protocols aren’t secure, you don’t have the control you need to tighten down on security.
 For instance, if you’re working with a vendor that doesn’t encrypt all data on their end, your data is vulnerable on a network you don’t control and therefore can’t secure.

 A huge part of managing vendor vulnerabilities requires people skills to work with vendors until they get their systems up to speed with basic security measures.
-The problem is, without hiring a company to perform an audit on your vendors, you may not be aware that there’s a problem until it’s too late.
+The problem is that without hiring a company to perform an audit on your vendors, you may not be aware that there’s a problem until it’s too late.

+Financial ruin is just one consequence of letting security vulnerabilities slip by.
+Other consequences may include a damaged reputation and even bankruptcy.
 Vulnerability management isn’t just for large corporations; it’s for businesses of all sizes.
 No network is immune to cyberattacks and all networks need to be protected and continuously monitored to keep threats at bay.